Redrot/redrot.github.io/research.md

 - Local-to-global conjectures such as Broue's abelian defect group conjecture
 - Invertible objects such as endotrivial modules and complexes
 - Intersections of modular representation theory and tensor-triangulated geometry
-- Biset functors and applications
+- Biset functors (i.e. global Mackey functors) and applications
-- Galois descent of representations
+- Galois descent in representation theory
-- Categorification
+- Cateegorification

 ---